The Ultimate Guide to the One Big Beautiful Bill Act

 Pass-through entity taxes made permanent

 Here’s a win for small businesses: OBBBA locks in the 20% QBI deduction for S corps, partnerships, LLCs, sole proprietorships and certain trusts with partnership or S corp income (subject to wage and income thresholds).
-This lowers the effective tax rate for owners, allowing for more cash to reinvest in your business.
+This lowers the effective tax rate (ETR) for owners, allowing for more cash to reinvest in your business.

 Case in point